 Dihydroxanthones are rare in nature due to their instability towards aromatization and reduction.
-Though frequently proposed as key intermediates in tetrahydroxanthone biosynthesis.1 only a limited number of dihydroxanthones have been isolated as stable natural products.
-Nidulalin A (1)2 a dihydroxanthone, dienone natural product, was isolated along with related congeners including 2H-nidulalin A derivatives 2 and 3 (Figure 1A).3 Nidulalin B (4) was a co-isolated benzophenone natural product2 underscoring the propensity towards aromatization of 1.
-In 2020, the Zhang group isolated the novel dihydroxanthone-derived homodimer nidulaxanthone A (5) (Figure 1B) from Aspergillus sp.4 Structurally, 5 features an unprecedented heptacyclic 6/6/6/6/6/6 system which is highly unusual in comparison to other natural dihydroxanthone dimers such as the 2,2'-linked structures phomalevones A (6) and C (7).5 Although (\pm) -nidulalin A (1) was synthesized by Hosokawa and coworkers in 2009^6 using a 10-step synthesis, we became interested in developing a more concise synthesis of 1 to study methods for chemical dimerization to nidulaxanthone A (5).
+Though frequently proposed as key intermediates in tetrahydroxanthone biosynthesis, only a limited number of dihydroxanthones have been isolated as stable natural products.
+Nidulalin A (1), a dihydroxanthone, dienone natural product, showed potent inhibition against DNA topoisomerase II (Topo II) (IC50 = 2.2 $\mu$ M) and cytotoxicity, was isolated along with related congeners including 2H-nidulalin A derivatives 2 and 3 (Figure 1A).
+Nidulalin B (4) was a co-isolated benzophenone natural product which underscores the propensity towards aromatization of 1.
+In 2020, the Zhang group isolated the novel dihydroxanthone-derived homodimer nidulaxanthone A (5) (Figure 1B) from Aspergillus sp.
+Structurally, compound 5 features an unprecedented heptacyclic ring system which is highly unusual in comparison to other natural dihydroxanthone dimers such as the 2,2'-linked structures phomalevones A (6) and C (7).
+Although (±)-nidulalin A (1) was synthesized by Hosokawa and coworkers in 2009 using a 10-step synthesis, we were interested to develop a concise synthesis of 1 to study methods for chemical dimerization to nidulaxanthone A (5).
 In this paper, we report our studies to synthesize nidulalin A (1) and the corresponding dimeric congener nidulaxanthone (5) using allyl triflate for chromone ester activation followed by vinylogous addition and carbonyl desaturation using Bobbitt's oxoammonium salt to rapidly construct the nidulalin A scaffold.
 We also report computational studies to probe the key desaturation and dimerization events.